Bengal Tigers, Indian Rhinos a bunch of great people travel India for Wildlife Photography!

 First stop Assam, visiting the famous Kaziranga National Park

-When they finally reached us again, Jan showed me 2 thumbs up, big smile from ear to ear, as well Jeske his wife, Evgeny and Irina.
-All 4 passengers glowing of happiness.
-This was one of my greatest rewards on this trip.
-With their happy faces I knew that all was sitting perfect.
-Most needed, that the jungle fowl will be patient enough, to dare to be a photo model and as dessert that beloved light, we Photographers dream of.
-Ooooh don’t we all Wildlife Photographers (and Landscape Photographers) want to have THAT light?
-Yes pleaaasssse 🙂
+When they finally reached us again, Jan showed me two thumbs up, a big smile from ear to ear, as well as Jeske, his wife, Evgeny, and Irina.
+All four passengers are glowing with happiness.
+That was one of my most significant rewards on this trip.
+With their happy faces, I knew that all was sitting perfectly.
+Most needed, that the jungle fowl will be patient enough, to dare to be a photo model and as a dessert that beloved light, we Photographers dream of.
+Ooooh, don’t we all Wildlife Photographers (and Landscape Photographers) want to have THAT light?
+Yes pleaaasssse. 🙂

-Indian Rhino crossing the road.
+Indian Rhino is walking along a river in the national park.
+The Indian rhinos were most time accompanied by birds.
 FujiFilm X-T2; XF 100-400mm & 1.4x TC

 We even could see and photograph Bengal Tigers due to our stay in Kaziranga National Park.
-Tigers in Kaziranga are very shy, you get a glimpse of them, one two seconds later the tiger is gone in the high elephant grass.
-We were once lucky, when a tiger came out of the elephant grass walking along a lake of many.
-A beautiful setting for a landscape photograph, huuuuh, combined with Wildlife, of course.
-Behind the tiger was an Indian rhino mom with calf.
-Both did not care much about the tiger!
-A few meters further the tiger passed another rhino taking it’s beauty mud bath at the edge of the lake.
+Tigers in Kaziranga are very shy.
+You get a glimpse of them.
+One two seconds later, the tiger is gone in the high elephant grass.
+We were once lucky when a tiger came out of the elephant grass, walking along a lake of many.
+A beautiful setting for a landscape photograph, huuuuh, combined with wildlife, of course.
+Behind the tiger was an Indian rhino mom with a calf.
+Both cared little about the tiger!
+A few meters further, the tiger passed another rhino, taking its beauty mud bath at the edge of the lake.
 That rhino did not even move its head around when “his majesty” passed by!
-Quite ignorant, or just Zen?
+Quite ignorant, or just Zen!

 Indian Rhino & Egret.
+It just seems that the Egret is the friend of the rhino showing the rhino the best grass to eat.
 FujiFilm X-T2; 100-400mm & 1.4x TC